 The Bot Framework State Service API is not recommended for production environments, and may be deprecated in a future release.
 It is recommended that you update your bot code to use the in-memory storage adapter for testing purposes or use one of the Azure Extensions for production bots.

-For details about managing state using the Bot Builder SDK for .NET, see Manage state data.
+For details about managing state using the Bot Framework SDK for .NET, see Manage state data.

 You should ensure that your bot's endpoint can only be called by the Bot Framework Connector service.
 For more information on this topic, see Secure your bot.

 Now you know the concepts behind every bot.
 You can quickly build a bot using Visual Studio using a template.
 Next, study each key concept in more detail, starting with dialogs.